formkit/docs-content/plugins/icons.md

 FormKit goes through 4 steps when attempting to load an icon.
 They are, in order:

 1. **SVG prop value** - If the prop value provided is a literal SVG definition (e.g. `prefix-icon="<svg ..."`), then the provided SVG will be used.
-2.  **String prop value** - If the prop value is a string that does _not_ start with `<svg`, then FormKit looks in the theme plugin’s `iconRegistry` — a set of key/value pairs of icon names and SVG definitions — for a matching key.
+2. **The iconRegistry** - If the prop value is a string that does _not_ start with `<svg`, then FormKit looks in the theme plugin’s `iconRegistry` — a set of key/value pairs of icon names and SVG definitions — for a matching key.
 3. **Your project's CSS variables** - If there is a CSS variable that matches `--fk-icon-${yourIconName}` defined in your CSS, then it will be parsed and loaded into the `iconRegistry`.
 The value of the CSS variable is expected to be a base64 encoded SVG — it should not be wrapped in quotes.
 This is how FormKit ships default icons for inputs in the `genesis` theme.
 4. **The JSDelivr CDN** - If no matching icon can be found in your codebase, then a request will be made to the `@formkit/icons` package using the current version of FormKit installed in your project.
 If a matching icon name is found it will be used.